HoKuanYu/kalaha/README.md

 "alpha-beta prooning" is the normal feature in both program

-made by Hao-Yu Wang and Chu-Yu Huang and me.
+made by Hao-Yu Wang, Chu-Yu Huang and me.